Cost of Living in France for Indian Students 2026

 France, as a country, needs no introduction.
 People know the country and also know that it is one of the most expensive countries to stay in.
-In fact, this is not too far from the truth.
-Some of the French cities are rather expensive to stay in.
-But on average, if we were to look at the country from a student’s point of view…then how costly is it?
+But if we were to look at the country from a student’s point of view…then how costly is it?
 Read the article to gain insight into the cost of living in France.

-Nothing too extravagant but yes, France is a tad more than other European countries like Germany and Italy.
+Nothing too extravagant but yes, France is a tad more expensive than other European countries like Germany and Italy.
 Comparing it to the UK and the USA, well, it’s cheaper but just.
 As a student, there are many costs that would affect your day-to-day costs.
-The biggest would be the rentals/accommodation as well as the cost of food and sustenance.
-Here is a breakup of the basic utilities and the costs that a student would have to incur.
+The cost of living in France is not the same across its different cities.
+For example, Toulouse and Lyon are more affordable cities to live in than Paris.
+Paris is the costliest city in France for students.

 - City-Wise Cost of Living in France